coinbase/build-onchain-apps/CONTRIBUTING.md

-# Contributing to Base Web
+# Contributing to Build Onchain Apps

-👍🎉 First off, thank you for considering contributing to Base Web! 🎉👍
+🎉 First off, thank you for considering contributing to Build Onchain Apps, you are the best! ☕️

 The following is a set of guidelines for contributing to Base Web.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.